-Winter in the Smoky Mountains offers a lot of fun and celebration for the festive holiday season.
+Winter in the Smoky Mountains offers a dazzling display of fun and celebration for the festive holiday season.
 The neighboring towns of Gatlinburg, Pigeon Forge and Sevierville declare a four-month period of November through February to be their winter festival time, calling it Winterfest in Pigeon Forge and Sevierville, and Winter Magic in Gatlinburg.

-But the highlights of all three events are the turning on of the city lights.
-Literally millions of Christmas lights are strung across the towns, along the highway, adorning buildings, and clustered at suitable points in animated displays.
+The highlights of all three events are the turning on of the many millions of city lights, strung throughout the towns, along the highway, adorning buildings, and clustered at suitable points in animated displays.
 Many of the lights are high-tech, LED lights that give a special clarity to the displays, especially the animations.

 Winterfest and Winter Magic begin the holiday season with Thanksgiving, along with a number of events at this time, including the annual Thanksgiving and Christmas Craft Shows in Gatlinburg.
 These are two week-long shows back to back, the first one in the last week of November with seasonally themed items, followed immediately by the second show in the first week of December, with the crafters’ finest creations perfect as gifts for Christmas.

 After this it’s pretty clear that Christmas is coming.
 In early December Gatlinburg holds its huge Fantasy of Lights Christmas Parade, while Dollywood offers its own Parade of Lights every evening.